When you wade into the homebuying pool, it can be tricky to decide which type of mortgage loan is best for you.

 FHA loans are backed by the federal government, which means they can offer more flexibility in borrower qualifications.
 It can be easier to qualify for an FHA loan because the minimum credit score requirement is 580 to buy with a 3.5% down payment.
 FHA lenders can also sometimes approve borrowers with debt-to-income ratios above 50%.

 Conventional loans are insured not by the federal government, but by the government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
-The minimum credit score requirement is 620, and the maximum debt-to-income ratio is typically 45%.
+The minimum credit score requirement is 620.

 Not all sellers prefer conventional, but if they’re looking to sell quickly, they may look more favorably on conventional offers because of the FHA’s appraisal requirements.
 The FHA requires that an FHA-approved appraiser inspect the property and determine its value.
 If the property doesn’t meet FHA property standards, they could require repairs to be made before the loan can close.
 Additionally, lenders cannot approve loans for more than the home’s appraised value.
 Additionally, some sellers view FHA buyers as less qualified, which isn’t the case if the buyer has a preapproval.
 A conventional preapproval is the same as an FHA one: both state that the buyer can finance the home.